RickStrahl/GistIntegration-MarkdownMonster-Addin/Readme.md

-﻿# Gist Markdown Monster Add-in
+﻿# Gist Integration Markdown Monster Add-in

 <img src="Build\icon.png" width="128" />

-A [Markdown Monster](https://markdownmonster.west-wind.com) Add-in integrates with a couple of Gist features:
+A [Markdown Monster](https://markdownmonster.west-wind.com) addin that integrates with a couple of Gist features:

 * Paste Code as Gists and Embed them into the Document
 * Open Documents (markdown or otherwise) from Gist